Infrastructure

 Who is AssetsLink for?

-- Communities and participants who care about transparency and can cross-check contracts and block explorers: whether addresses, amounts, time parameters, airdrop rounds and claim status match what was disclosed.
+• Communities and participants who care about transparency and can cross-check contracts and block explorers: whether addresses, amounts, time parameters, airdrop rounds and claim status, and lock / staking parameters line up with what was communicated.